J535D165/pyalex/README.md

 > This library is a community contribution.
 The authors of this Python library aren't affiliated with OpenAlex.

+This library is maintained by [J535D165](https://github.com/J535D165) and [PeterLombaers](https://github.com/PeterLombaers).
 Feel free to reach out with questions, remarks, and suggestions.
 The [issue tracker](/issues) is a good starting point.
-You can also email me at [jonathandebruinos@gmail.com](mailto:jonathandebruinos@gmail.com).
+You can also reach out via [jonathandebruinos@gmail.com](mailto:jonathandebruinos@gmail.com).